Nkosi's Haven: Preschool

 Nkosi's Haven has begun construction on the premises to begin early interventions of child development, skill transfer and various forms of therapy.
 Given that children in South Africa are held back from attending school if they are undergoing forms of therapy, an onsite preschool bypasses those restrictions and enables youth to develop their skills while receiving therapy.
 Nkosi's Haven pays R1000 monthly for each toddler to attend preschool outside of Nkosi's Haven, thus, an onsite preschool will save financial resources and assist Nkosi's Haven in becoming self-sufficient and sustainable.
 Nkosi's Haven plans to hire certified teachers in addition to training resident mothers to assist at the preschool, also building their skills and capacity.

 Controversies

-Nkosi’s Haven is getting accused to collect illegal rent from their working citizens since starting 2022 because she's not collecting enough donations to keep the NGO running.
+Nkosi’s Haven is getting accused to collect illegal rent from their working citizens because she's not collecting enough donations to keep the NGO running.
 The citizens were threatened that if they go to the police, they get kicked out of the haven.
 The Sheriff of Johannesburg South Police is in the board of the Nkosis Haven.
 The owner, Gail Johnson, was invited in February 2023 to court for further investigations.

+Gail Johnson involved her daughter in that NGO.
+She is a drug user and additionally gave Gail’s granddaughter, Leia Morgan Johnson, drugs with the age of 14 and still abusing drugs.

+Thabo Johnson, adopted by Gail Johnson, was asking for donations for the NGO and used the money on his own behalf.